Electrical, Lighting

 Step 3: Remove the screws of the switch

-You will find a red/brown wire for life in the box and a black/blue one for neutral.
-There will be another wire colored either green or yellow, including the earth wire.
-Keep in mind that if the wires that your switch is attached to are white or aluminum, you should always have an electrician look at it.
+You will find a red/brown wire for life in the box and a black wires/blue wire one for neutral.
+There will be other colored wires, either green or yellow, including the earth wire.
+If the wires attached to your switch are white wires or aluminum, always have an electrician inspect it.

 Step 4: Check Box Volume